microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/4-the-tasks-module.md

-# The `tasks` module
+# Use the `tasks` module

 This module will be responsible for representing our tasks, persisting them on disk and deserializing them from it.

-We first begin defining a simple struct to represent what a to-do item will look like in our
+We begin by defining a simple struct to represent what a to-do item will look like in our
 program:

 ```rust